Mattds825/animations-stock/README.md

 Used Css/Html and Js to create simple drag and drog sticky note. that you can specific colors of and move around the window.

 - followed this [tutorial](https://www.youtube.com/watch?v=eLSs9h7cZy0&t=60s)

+## Text Shadow and Move

+Use event listeners to offest text shadow based on mouse position

+- from 30 days of javascript day 16